-Randolph K. Repass and Sally-Christine Rodgers University Associate Professor of Conservation Technology in the Nicholas School of the Environment and the Edmund T. Pratt, Jr. School of Engineering
+Randolph K. Repass and Sally-Christine Rodgers University Professor of Conservation Technology in the Nicholas School of the Environment and the Edmund T. Pratt, Jr. School of Engineering

 Sound propagates very efficiently through sea water, and marine mammals take advantage of this medium to communicate and explore their environment.
 My research is focused on the link between acoustic and motor behavior in marine mammals, primarily cetaceans and manatees, specifically, how they use sound in ecological processes.
 The cetaceans, or whales and dolphins, are divided into two main groups, the toothed whales (odontocetes) and the baleen whales (mysticetes).
 One of my specific areas of research is the use of echolocation and foraging behavior in one of the odontocetes, the bottlenose dolphin.
 Another focus of my current research is the effect(s) of anthropogenic noise on marine mammals.

 Wang, Zhi-Tao, Tomonari Akamatsu, Douglas P. Nowacek, Jing Yuan, Lu Zhou, Pei-Yu Lei, Jiao Li, Peng-Xiang Duan, Ke-Xiong Wang, and Ding Wang.
 “Soundscape of an Indo-Pacific humpback dolphin (Sousa chinensis) hotspot before windfarm construction in the Pearl River Estuary, China: Do dolphin engage in noise avoidance and passive eavesdropping behavior?.”
 Marine Pollution Bulletin 140 (March 2019): 509–22. https://doi.org/10.1016/j.marpolbul.2019.02.013.